Mathos: Further campaigning, 240–238 BC

-At some point between March and September 239 BC the previously loyal cities of Utica and Hippo slew their Carthaginian garrisons and joined the rebels.
+At some point between March and September 239 BC the previously loyal cities of Utica and Hippo killed their Carthaginian garrisons and joined the rebels.
 The people of Utica offered their city to the Romans, who, consistent with their treaty obligations, declined.
-Mathos and the rebels previously operating in the area moved south and rebased themselves in Tunis.
-From there Mathos continued to exercise overall direction.
+Mathos and the rebels previously operating in the area moved south and changed their base to Tunis.
+From there, Mathos continued to exercise overall direction.
 Among other tasks, he organised the minting of silver coins from the bullion donated by the disaffected cities, most of them bearing his initial.
 Having a clear superiority in cavalry, Hamilcar raided the supply lines of the rebels around Carthage.
-In early 238 BC the lack of supplies forced Mathos to lift the close siege of Carthage; he maintained a more distant blockade from Tunis.
+In early 238 BC, the lack of supplies forced Mathos to lift the close siege of Carthage; he maintained a more distant blockade from Tunis.

 An illustration by Victor-Armand Poirson which envisages the crucifixion of rebel leaders in front of Tunis.

 While Mathos maintained the blockade, Spendius led 40,000 men against Hamilcar.
 As in the previous year, they stayed to the higher and rougher terrain and harassed the Carthaginian army.
 After a period of campaigning, the details of which are not clear in the sources, the Carthaginians trapped the rebels in a pass or mountain range known as the Saw.
 Pinned against mountains and with their food exhausted, the rebels ate their horses, their prisoners and then their slaves, hoping that Mathos would sortie from Tunis to rescue them.
 Eventually, the surrounded troops forced their leaders, including Spendius and Autaritus, to parley with Hamilcar, but on a thin pretext he took the mutineers prisoner.
 The rebels then attempted to fight their way out in the Battle of the Saw and were massacred to a man.

 Hamilcar marched on Tunis and laid siege to it in 238 BC.
-The city was difficult to access from both the east and the west, so Hamilcar occupied a position to the south with half the army, and his deputy Hannibal was to the north with the balance.
+The city was difficult to access from both the east and west, so Hamilcar occupied a position to the south with half the army, and his deputy Hannibal was to the north with the balance.
 The rebel leaders taken captive prior to the Saw were crucified in full view of the city.
 Mathos ordered a large-scale night attack, which surprised the Carthaginians, who suffered many casualties.
 Their northern camp was overrun and they lost much of their baggage.
 In addition, Hannibal and a delegation of 30 Carthaginian notables who were visiting the army were captured.
 They were tortured and then nailed to the crosses previously occupied by Spendius and his colleagues.
 The Carthaginians abandoned the siege and withdrew to the north.
-Despite the siege being lifted, few supplies were getting through and Mathos decided that the situation was untenable.
+Despite the siege being lifted, few supplies were getting through, and Mathos decided that the situation was untenable.
 He led the army 160 km south to the wealthy port city of Leptis Parva (just south of the modern city of Monastir, Tunisia).
 This was the capital of the prosperous Byzacium region and had risen against Carthage earlier in the war.
 The historian Dexter Hoyos speculates that the rebels may have been hoping to leave the area by sea.